clearpathrobotics/cpr-documentation/README.md

 All links to, or imports of unversioned static elements must be referred to using absolute paths (`/static/img/image-name.png`).
 This allows these assets to be found irrelevant of the location of the particular page.

+Links to headings must not include an extra slash between the name of the page and the name of the heading.
+Doing this will result in broken links.
+For example: `../ros/#supported-platforms` is incorrect.
+It will initially work but any subsequent relative link that the user clicks will appear to be broken.
+Instead, it must be `../ros#supported-platforms`.

 ## SolidWorks image exports

 1. Open your assembly in SolidWorks.